Kanishka-mohankumar/College-Portal-System/README.md

 ## 🧾 About

-The **College Portal System** is a web-based application aimed at simplifying day-to-day academic interactions between students and faculty.
-It is built as a local deployment without authentication, mainly for demonstration or internal use within institutions.
+The **College Portal System** is a web-based application aimed at simplifying day-to-day academic interactions between students, faculty, and administrators.
+It is built for **local deployment** without authentication, mainly for demonstration or internal use within institutions.

 ---

 ## ✅ Features

-- Student dashboard:
+- **🎓 Student Dashboard**:
-  - View courses
+  - View enrolled courses and subjects
-  - View timetable
+  - Access weekly class timetable
-  - View announcements
+  - View latest announcements and circulars
+  - Download class materials or notes
+  - View exam schedules and academic calendar
+  - Access personal profile and update contact info

-- Faculty dashboard:
+- **👨‍🏫 Faculty Dashboard**:
-  - Manage assigned subjects
+  - View and manage assigned subjects
+  - Upload study materials and resources
-  - Post announcements/notices
+  - Post announcements to specific classes
+  - View student lists per course/subject
+  - Update and manage internal marks or attendance

-- Admin panel:
+- **🛠️ Admin Panel**:
-  - Manage student and faculty data
+  - Add/edit/delete student and faculty records
-  - Assign courses and schedules
+  - Assign courses and create class schedules
+  - Post system-wide notices and circulars
+  - Manage subject mappings and course codes
+  - View overall system statistics and logs

-- Clean and responsive user interface
+- Responsive and clean user interface
-- Built with **React.js** (frontend) and **PHP** (backend)
+- Built using **React.js** (Frontend) and **PHP** (Backend)
-- Uses a **local database**
+- Utilizes a **local database** (no cloud or authentication)
+- Code managed with **Git & GitHub**

 ---